 Date Issued: 10/80Date Revised: 03/14Regulations and procedures are necessary for the orderly progress of every organization.
-UAB’s policies and regulations are intended to facilitate productivity and satisfactory working relationships based on trust, self-discipline, and respect for the rights of others.
-Depending on the gravity of the situation and whenever possible and feasible, the University of Alabama at Birmingham will work with an employee through a "progressive disciplinary" process which means that the least severe level of corrective action applicable to the situation will be explored before invoking more harsh levels of discipline.
-The goal of progressive discipline is to retain employees and to improve an employee’s performance while at the same time documenting the efforts of the employer in the event of discharge.
-The following are approved progressive disciplinary steps for unsatisfactory job performance, attendance, and other types of offenses or misconduct.
+UAB and UAB Medicine's policies and regulations are intended to facilitate productivity and satisfactory working relationships based on trust, self-discipline, and respect for the rights of others.
+When violations of policies and regulations do occur, and whenever possible and feasible, UAB and UAB Medicine will work with an employee through a "progressive disciplinary" process to retain employees and to improve an employee’s performance.
+The following are progressive disciplinary steps for unsatisfactory job performance, attendance, and other types of offenses or misconduct.
 Depending on the nature of the issues being addressed, there is no guarantee of previous warnings prior to the termination of employment.